Jona-m/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Changing the group owner to school for the file hello
+Changing the owner to vincent and the group owner to staff